TongtaiM/Customer-Response-Analysis-for-Bank-Marketing-Campaign/README.md

 # Exploratory data analysis bank dataset
-This work is about exploring variable from customer in bank dataset (Using visualization and statistic to know customer characteristics and find insight)
+This project explores customer variables in a bank dataset.
+By using data visualization and statistical analysis, I aim to understand customer characteristics and uncover valuable insights.

 This is my midterm project from my university class
 ## You can see all result and insight from ipny preview or html file